ashwin-pc/OpenSearch_Changelog_Workflow/DEVELOPER_GUIDE.md

 # Developer Guide

-For contribuiting in this automated workflow, please review sections below
+For contribuiting in this automated **Changelog and Realease Notes Process**, please review sections below

 <!-- omit in toc -->